yuniapak/u2_hw_mongoose_plants/README.md

 Test the root endpoint in your browser: http://localhost:4000/api/

+### Routes and Controllers
-Good, now let's work on the controller.
-The controller is where we will set up all of our logic e.g. what does the API do when we want to create a new plant?
+Good, now let's work on the controllers.
+Controllers are where we will set up all of our logic e.g. what does the API do when we want to create a new plant?
 Update a plant? etc.

 u2_hw_mongoose_plants/controllers/index.js
 ```js